Cinnamon and weight loss, how and why do they go together? What a difference this simple little spice can make.

 Does cinnamon lower cholesterol?

-The conclusion was that it improved body composition in men and women with the metabolic syndrome and suggested that cinnamon can reduce risk factors associated with diabetes and cardiovascular diseases.
+The conclusion was that it improved body composition in men and women with metabolic syndrome and suggested that cinnamon can reduce risk factors associated with diabetes and cardiovascular diseases.

 Studies demonstrate that cinnamon lowers blood sugar,